Ionplus-AG/brahma/README.md

 ### Database

-Brahma requirees MySQL (>=8.0) or MariaDB (>=10.5).
+Brahma requires MySQL (>=8.0) or MariaDB (>=10.5).
 For working with brahma-cli or runnin the tests, a database user with ''ALL PRIVILEGES'' is needed.

 If the database isn't installed on the host running the tests, matching binaries have to be downloaded installed from https://downloads.mysql.com/archives/community/.
 Ensure the command line tool ''mysql'' is included in your environments path.